akka/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 .. note::
   The name ``flatMap`` was consciously avoided due to its proximity with for-comprehensions and monadic composition.
-  It is problematic for two reasons: firstly, flattening by concatenation is often undesirable in bounded stream processing due to the risk of deadlock (with merge being the preferred strategy), and secondly, the monad laws would not hold for our implementation of flatMap (due to the liveness issues).
+  It is problematic for two reasons: first, flattening by concatenation is often undesirable in bounded stream processing due to the risk of deadlock (with merge being the preferred strategy), and second, the monad laws would not hold for our implementation of flatMap (due to the liveness issues).

   Please note that the mapConcat requires the supplied function to return a strict collection (``f:Out=>immutable.Seq[T]``),